-- Leave the paste on for a few minutes before using a soft cloth to gently rub and clean off the iron.
-Make sure that your cloth is not dripping wet with water, as this will harm the iron.
+- Leave the paste on for a few minutes before using a soft cloth to rub and clean off the iron gently.
+Make sure that your towel is not dripping wet with water, as this will harm the metal.

 - You can also use a Q-tip to clean the individual steam holes of the iron and get rid of any dirt, gunk or build-up.

-- You will need to mix 2 parts of white vinegar with 1 part of salt, and heat it over medium heat just until the salt dissolves.
+- You will need to mix two parts of white vinegar with one part of salt, and heat it over medium heat just until the salt dissolves.

 - Allow this mixture to cool for a while before using it on the iron.
-For your own safety, ensure that you are wearing gloves and a mask (as the smell might be quite strong) before cleaning the iron.
+For your safety, ensure that you are wearing gloves and a mask (as the smell might be quite strong) before cleaning it.

 - Use a soft brush or a soft cloth to pick up some of the vinegar salt solutions, and gently rub this on the soleplate to clean off any residue, dirt, or burn marks off the iron.

-- Clean the salt and vinegar residue off the iron with a clean cloth before reusing the iron on your clothes.
+- Clean the salt and vinegar residue off the iron with a clean cloth before using it on your clothes.

 How to clean an iron using a dryer sheet?